The Menaka-tour documents on an interactive map.

 It offers a platform to collect and present heterogeneous material such as newspaper articles, music and film recordings, concert recordings and interviews.
 In addition, The Menaka Archive curates its holdings using different approaches of visual storytelling.
 Thus The Menaka Archive also reveals its production logic, gaps and it’s special archival aesthetics.

-studied visual communication and fine art at the Bauhaus University Weimar and works as a documentary filmmaker (Films: Songs without a Place – Music from Afghanistan; Documentary, Afghanistan / Germany 2015; The Albatross around my Neck, Documentary, India / Germany 2019).
-Since 2016 PHD project at the Bauhaus University Weimar.
-Markus Schlaffke examines the traces of the Menaka Ballet in Europe from the perspective of the aesthetics of archives
+studied visual communication and fine arts at the Bauhaus University Weimar and works as a documentary filmmaker and media artist.
+He received his doctorate in the Ph.D. course “Art and Design” at the Bauhaus University Weimar on new strategies for working with archives.
+Markus Schlaffke examines the traces of the Menaka Ballet in Europe from the perspective of the aesthetics of archives.

 Dr. Isabella Schwaderer